Privacy policy

 Your rights

 You can ask us for access to the personal data we hold about you, have it corrected or deleted, receive a copy in a portable format, and object to or restrict processing based on legitimate interest.
+Consent based processing you can withdraw at any time.
 Write to hello@gaugelog.com and we answer within 30 days.

 If you are unhappy with how we handle your data, you can complain to Datatilsynet (the Norwegian Data Protection Authority) or to the supervisory authority in your own country.